toth12/data_processing_lts/README.md

 ## File Documentation

-* **run.py:** imports all the helper scripts and returns a Mongo collection specified in https://github.com/YaleDHLab/shoah-foundation-data/milestone/2
+* **run.py:** imports all the helper scripts and returns a Mongo collection specified in https://github.com/YaleDHLab/shoah-foundation-data/milestone/2.
+Takes > 15 min to run
 * **get\_camp\_names.py**: queries undress\_experiment for subject_topical.
 Look for the camp names under the pattern "camp\_name (Concentration camp), returns a dictionary with 529 entries, the keys being the 'id' of the interview and the value being an array with the names of the camps
 * **get\_ghetto\_names.py**: queries undress\_experiment for subject\_topical.
 Within the subject\_topical array, any element that contained the substring "ghetto" was considered a ghetto.
 Returns a dictionary with 341 entries, the keys being the 'id' of the interview and the value being an array with the ghettos associated with the interview